 Bad example: site layout that pushes content below the fold

-Place your ads close to the content that your users are interested in, also make sure that users can easily find the content they are looking for.
+Place your ads near the content that your users are interested in, also make sure that users can easily find the content they are looking for.
 For example, if your site offers downloads, make sure the download links are above the fold and easy to find.

 Keep your ads looking like ads